13 Best Colombian New Year’s Traditions: A Journey to Prosperity

 Wearing yellow underwear is one of Colombia’s (and Latin America’s!) best-known New Year’s traditions.

-Back in the day, our ancestors in Latin America saw yellow as a symbol of new beginnings.
+Our ancestors in Latin America saw yellow as a symbol of new beginnings.
 This vibrant color represented the sun, eternal life, and vital energy to them.
 But that’s not all!
 In some cultures, yellow was like the golden ticket, symbolizing wealth and fertility.

 Fast forward to today, and you’ve got a color all about success, luck, money, and abundance.